pulver22/uga_tum_ardrone/README.md

 #### Parameters

 - ~minPublishFreq: usually, a control command is sent for each pose estimate received from drone_stateestimation.
 However, if no pose estimate is received for more than minPublishFreq milliseconds, a HOVER command is sent, causing the drone to hover if for example drone_stateestimation is shut down suddenly.
 Default: 110.
-- Ki_X, Kd_X, Kp_X: PID controller parameters for roll/pitch, gaz (up/down) and yaw.
+- K_direct, K_rp: spring strength of the directly controlled dimensions (yaw and Z) and the leaning dimensions (X and Y) respectively
+- droneMassInKilos: needed for proper damping
+- max_yaw: can be used to limit the speed of yaw'ing (the drone can spin quite fast!)
+- xy_damping_factor: due to the use of leaning the drone can only roughly approximate a damped spring, tune this parameter to account for things like air resistance and wind
+- max_rp_radians: this should match the corresponding parameter in ardrone_autonomy
+- max_gaz_rise: limit the maximum positive Z speed (m/s)
+- max_gaz_drop: limit the maximum negative Z speed (m/s)
-- max_X: maximal respective control command sent (ever).
+- max_rp: limit the maximum leaning command sent (x and y)

 - rise_fac: rise commands are larger than respective drop commands by this factor.
 This is due to the drone sometimes dropping unpredictably fast for large drop commands, however rising somethimes requires large rise commands.
-aggressiveness: multiplied to PI-component of all commands sent.
+- aggressiveness: multiplied to PI-component of all commands sent.
 Low values lead to the drone flying "slower".

 #### Required tf transforms